walkerrrrrrr/individual_project/plan.md

 * **Week 7**
   * Write the core part of generator in the Pat(mailbox, concurrent)
 * **Week 8**
+  * Try to finish the part of "Block" of  mailbox
+  * Add the "Mailbox" type
+  * Try to figure out the "free"(garbage collection)
 * **Week 9**
 * **Week 10**
 * **Week 11 [PROJECT WEEK]**